-Intended outcome Success criteria Achievement of pupil premium pupils will be on a par with the rest of the cohort Attainment 8 gap between pupil premium pupils and their peers closed. (currently - 0.8) Close Progress 8 gap between pupil premium pupils and their peers - specifically focussed on English and maths Pupil premium results in line with non pupil premium on progress.
-Behaviour support - Head of year interventions and behaviour mentor's time Pupil premium pupils prioritised for support from behaviour mentor.
+Intended outcome Success criteria Achievement of pupil premium pupils will be on a par with the rest of the cohort Attainment 8 gap between pupil premium pupils and their peers closed. (currently - 12.8 diff) Close Progress 8 gap between pupil premium pupils and their peers - specifically focussed on English and maths Pupil premium results in line with non pupil premium on progress.(currently 0.277 diff) Behaviour support - Head of year interventions and behaviour mentor's time Pupil premium pupils prioritised for support from behaviour mentor.
 Reduced proportion of pupil premium pupils receiving school sanctions Improved attendance and punctuality.
 Quality first teaching can only be accessed if pupils are punctual and present.
-Pupil premium pupils' attendance more in line with non pupil premium Maintain breadth of study for pupil premium students at GCSE (minimum 8 where appropriate) More pupil premium students satisfying progress 8 criteria Booster/support sessions in all subjects to help all pupils (but prioritise pupil premium pupils) in keeping on top of their studies More pupil premium pupils completing their GCSE courses.
+Pupil premium pupils' attendance more in line with non pupil premium - this is improved in 2022/23 Maintain breadth of study for pupil premium students at GCSE (minimum 8 where appropriate) More pupil premium students satisfying progress 8 criteria Booster/support sessions in all subjects to help all pupils (but prioritise pupil premium pupils) in keeping on top of their studies More pupil premium pupils completing their GCSE courses.
 Maintain breadth of extra-curricular offer /personal development of pupil premium pupils.
 Funding to support participation in schools trips and visits, theatre trips, music lessons.
 Monitor and encourage involvement of pupil premium pupils in these activities.
 Pupil premium pupils access 'cultural capital' in the same way as other students